AydaMkd/milestoneProject3-frontend/README.md

 ## Sources

-Special Thanks to Software Developer Mai Vang for walking us through Edit, Delete and our Modal.
+# Special Thanks to Software Developer Mai Vang for walking us through Edit, Delete buttons and our Modal.

 ### Learned to align images on readme.
 (https://stackoverflow.com/questions/12090472/how-do-i-center-an-image-in-the-readme-md-file-on-github)